 Everything you might want to know about Homegas can be found in an article by Dr. Neil Rosenberg in the May 2001 issue of the Canadian Folk Music Bulletin, which I have archived here.
 The following is an excerpt:

-Peter, who has been my colleague in the Department of Folklore here are Memorial since 1974, took his mother’s surname shortly after he moved here: Narvez.
+Peter, who has been my colleague in the Department of Folklore here at Memorial since 1974, took his mother’s surname shortly after he moved here: Narvez.
 He’d come to Indiana to study folklore three years after I started.
 He’d played in local folk scene, had a jug band, and was into blues in a big way.
 We’d often shared venues but not until the fall of 1967 when Dave Brock, who played harp, was just ending a long spell (couple years) as part of duo with Peter, did we start jamming on his bluesy stuff.
 We played his new compositions, which were based on various traditional models but often took novel and complex forms.
 Although this was acoustic music, we were doing what most people in folk-rock were doing in the late 60s.

 For me it was a radical move from banjo to mandolin.
 I’d owned lots of old Gibsons but almost never played in public except at some square dances with Birch Monroe.
 Peter and I did one gig that fall as The Blues Rejects.
 Dorson saw the ad and ordered me to “layoff the music.”
 We started again jamming in January ’68, with Richard Blaustein.
 Just jammed 2-3 months, did a gig at the U of Illinois as The Friends of Greasy Greens, and then added a bassist, John Hyslop.
 He was studying music at Indiana University.
 In June, right before I left for Texas and Peter left for Maine, we did a demo tape.